Welcome to

 • Why Experience RCs if Parent Compounds Are Available?

-• What Are Some of the Risks?
+• What Are Some of the Risks of Research Chemicals?

 • How Will a Researcher Know if an RC Will Have an Unpleasant Effect if the Parent Compound Was Well Tolerated?